 Stephen Quinn has been writing about wine since March 2010, after researching the topic (a fancy term for drinking) while working as a journalist for three decades.
-Dr Quinn writes a weekly wine column published in four English-language daily newspapers and a blog in five countries in Asia, and (soon) a wine blog in the Netherlands.
-The wine column reaches a potential audience of almost 3 million people.
+Dr Quinn writes a weekly wine column published in four English-language daily newspapers in Asia, and a wine blog in the Netherlands.
+The wine column reaches a potential audience of almost 1 million people.

 - The Sunday edition of The Statesman, India’s oldest English-language national daily (circulation 230,000 and a small e-paper presence)

 - MyPaper in Singapore, a bi-lingual daily in Chinese and English (circulation 250,000)

 - China Post in Taiwan (digital only since June 2017 with a readership of more than 400,000)

 - The Jakarta Globe in Indonesia (circulation 40,000, but an elite audience)

 Stephen Quinn had a weekly wine column in the English-language China Daily from March 2010 until March 2012, and continues to contribute to that newspaper.
 Examples of Dr Quinn’s China Daily columns can be found in this blog archive from 2010-2012.
 The column also appeared each week in the highly influential wine blog WinesTimesHK in Hong Kong and its Facebook and Linkedin sites from February 2013 to August 2017.

 Dr Quinn is the author of 24 print books (the latest was published in September 2015) as well as four iBooks.
 He also makes digital books for wine writers.
 Wine-Life Lessons by Annabel Jackson is an example of such an iBook, available from the iBookstore here.
 Dr Quinn is available to train people to make iBooks.